 Say “yes” to yoga

 Among the issues a little downward dog can ease—such as anxiety, stress—yoga may also bring lower back pain relief, particularly if the pain is long-lasting.
 A 2017 study found that attending weekly yoga for three months was just as effective as physical therapy for alleviating symptoms, and far better than back advice alone.
 Yoga-goers were also more likely to stop taking medication after a year.
-Learn more about how yoga eases lower back pain to start working away the discomfort.
+Try these yoga poses for lower back pain to start working away the discomfort.

 Schedule a massage